 How to choose between a thesis and a non-thesis nursing degree program in South Carolina?

-When choosing between a thesis and a non-thesis nursing degree program in South Carolina, consider your career goals first.
-Thesis options typically involve conducting original research and writing a formal dissertation, suited for those aiming for doctoral studies or research roles.
+Choosing between a thesis and a non-thesis nursing degree program in South Carolina depends on your career goals and learning preferences.
+Thesis programs require conducting original research and writing a formal paper, which suits students interested in advanced clinical roles or pursuing a doctorate.

 What options do students based in South Carolina have for studying nursing abroad?